SQL - Indexes

 Indexes should not be used on small tables.

-Tables that have frequent, large batch update or insert operations.
+Tables that have frequent, large batch updates or insert operations.

 Indexes should not be used on columns that contain a high number of NULL values.